Beyond-ML-Labs/BeyondML/README.md

 ## Feature Roadmap

-- Transformers
+- PyTorch Support
-    - We currently support basic functionality for the Transformer architecture with this package.
-We are working to expand our capabilities with this architecture to further support greater use cases with it, including pruning.
+    - We are currently working on building support for PyTorch models and layers into this package
-- Per-task pruning
+- Fixing issues with iterative training and `MultiMaskedConv2D` layers
-    - Currently, pruning occurs for all tasks instead of on a per-task basis.
-Enabling per-task pruning is very high on our priority list
+    - As mentioned above, there are issues with finding pert-task gradients with models utilizing `MultiMaskedConv2D` layers.
+Future iterations of the technology will address bugs with these kinds of models

 ## Changes